 Voters with disabilities have many accessible voting options in San Mateo County.
 The new Ballot Marking Tablets at our Vote Centers offer multiple accessible options: extra-large buttons on an Audio Tactile Interface (ATI) box that can be moved off the table, headsets to listen to the ballot, and the ability to adjust text size and change contrast.
-Voters can bring in their own sip and puff device or paddles to connect to the ATI.
+Voters can bring in their own sip and puff device, headpointer or paddles to connect to the ATI.
 All options are available to use in English, Spanish or Chinese.

 Voters with disabilities may also use their personal computer to download and mark their ballot through the AVBM system.
 To access this service, voters may request an AVBM ballot through the postcard on the back cover of their Sample Ballot & Official Voter Information Pamphlet.
 Voters may also access an AVBM ballot through the My Election Info page on the Elections Division website or by contacting the Elections Division by phone, email or fax.
+The Elections Division will share information about the availability of the AVBM system with its media partners through a press release prior to each election.
+In addition, we will include a link to the video "Accessible Vote by Mail for Voters with Disabilities," published by Disability Rights California, on www.smcacre.org.
+The Elections Division will continue to promote the availability of the AVBM system through its social media platforms and traditional printed materials.

 Vote by Mail ballots and Vote Center ballots provide additional accessible voting options.
 Every voter will receive a Vote by Mail ballot in the mail beginning 29 days before Election Day.
 If a replacement Vote by Mail ballot is needed, voters may simply call the Elections Division at 888.SMC.VOTE (888.762.8683) or email registrar@smcacre.org.
-At a Vote Center, voters may request curbside voting where staff will bring a paper ballot replacement or the equipment from a Ballot Marking Station to a car.
-Lastly, voters with disabilities may request the Elections Division to deliver a ballot to their home or have a Ballot Marking Station brought to their home.
+At a Vote Center, voters may request curbside voting where staff will bring a paper ballot replacement to a car.
+Lastly, voters with disabilities may request the Elections Division to deliver a ballot to their home or have a Ballot Marking Station brought to their home as part of the Mobile Voting service.